 You can change the look of a field at different steps by clicking Appearance.
 Choose a font color and size and click Done.

 For example, on a vendor quote, you might want to highlight the Total Quote Price during a particular step.
 You can set the color to pink and choose a bigger font.

-You can also set the appearance of a field across steps from the Form section of the editor.
+You can also change the appearance of a field across all steps or based on data in the form.

 If you want to set conditional visibility for fields or sections based on other data in the form, you can do this while designing the form.
 Click on a field and then select Visibility from the menu on the left.